auth0/node-jsonwebtoken/README.md

 ES384 | ECDSA using P-384 curve and SHA-384 hash algorithm
 ES512 | ECDSA using P-521 curve and SHA-512 hash algorithm
 none | No digital signature or MAC value included

+It is also possible to use your own function with custom algorithm to perform sign/verify/decode operations.

 ## Refreshing JWTs